10 Subtle Things that Will Get You Noticed at Work, According to Managers

 When you are personally driven

 While a boss will usually set monthly or quarterly goals for you, what matters more than crunching numbers and working hard with your head down is your personal, intrinsic drive to be better.
 In fact, Eric Hobbs, the CEO of Technology Associates, says he doesn’t hire good people—he hires ‘awesome’ people.
 “I look for people who have the internal drive to not settle for ‘good.’
 We don’t want people to just go through the motions,” he explains.
 “Either you have the internal drive to be great at whatever you do or you are always settling for ‘just OK.’
 Staff attitudes simply must align with the service you are offering, so that the service is delivered properly.”
-Say these mantras to help make your dream career a reality.

 How you spend your breaks

 Jake Tully, the head of the creative department for truckdrivingjobs.com says that employees who invest in their personal happiness are often better performers.
 While you might think your boss wants to see you typing away and eating small bites of a half-baked lunch, they might actually prefer you take the hour to breathe, recharge, and come back ready to work through the afternoon’s tasks.
 “I certainly don’t tell them what to do or how to spend their time in these instances, but I usually take note of how their time off is spent.
 Generally speaking, my best performing employees tend to get away from a screen and read during their breaks.
 Some do some light writing or take a short phone call, but I always think it’s nice when they detach themselves from their computers,” he says.
 Don’t miss what healthy people do on their lunch breaks.

 How your body language changes